ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/4_01_UC_CONTRACT_DEPLOYMENT.md

 ./setup_utility_chain_1409
 ```

 Copy the `ipc` path displayed as the script starts the geth node sync starts up with the UC, this is the (local) path to geth node from which you will later need to deploy our contracts.
-Learn more about [ipc](https://en.wikipedia.org/wiki/Inter-process_communication) you will find the path beside `IPC endpoint opened` in the console.
+Learn more about [ipc](https://en.wikipedia.org/wiki/Inter-process_communication).
+You will find the IPC endpoint path besides `IPC endpoint opened` in the console, copy the `URL` path.

 ```
 INFO [05-28|19:20:07] Maximum peer count                       ETH=25 LES=0 total=25